Xcash-Labs/xcashlabs-docs/docs/en/infrastructure/networks.md

 ## FAQ

-??? question "Why do stagenet and testnet coins have no value?"
+??? question "Why do testnet coins have no value?"

     A: This is simply the convention the community embraces.
     Value only comes from a shared belief that mainnet coins will be accepted by other people in the future.